gvwilson/thirdbit/fiction/maddy-roo/index.md

 she shouted.

 "Agreed."
-Dockety banked around a particularly tall stand of pine trees.
+The rotors on Dockety's back whined as it dodged a particularly tall stand of pine trees.
 "They are part of the attack."

 Maddy clenched her paws.